B. J. Upton: San Diego Padres (2015–2016)

 On April 5, 2015, Upton was traded to the San Diego Padres along with Craig Kimbrel in exchange for Carlos Quentin, Cameron Maybin, outfield prospect Jordan Paroubeck, pitching prospect Matt Wisler, and the 41st overall pick in the 2015 MLB draft, which 2 months later turned out to be Austin Riley.
 This once again reunited him with his brother Justin, who had also been traded to the Padres in December 2014.

 Upton was activated on June 7 after missing the start of the season with an injured foot.
 Upton soon began making starts in center field, which had been primarily manned by Wil Myers and Will Venable earlier in the season.
 Upton finished 2015 with a .259 batting average and five home runs in 87 games, including 47 starts in center field.
 In 2016, Upton hit .256 with 16 home runs, 45 RBI, and 20 stolen bases in 92 games before being traded.

 Toronto Blue Jays (2016)

 On July 26, 2016, Upton was traded to the Toronto Blue Jays, along with cash considerations, for minor league pitcher Hansel Rodriguez.
 His first at-bat as a member of the Blue Jays came on July 26, against the San Diego Padres.
 Upton would go on to appear in 57 games for Toronto, and hit .196/.261/.318 with four home runs and 16 RBIs.
 He also recorded seven stolen bases, including the 300th of his career.
-He was released by the Blue Jays on April 2, 2017, as the team finalized their Opening Day roster.
+He was released by the Blue Jays on April 2, 2017, shortly before the team finalized their Opening Day roster.
+Upton never returned to the major leagues, spending the next few years in the minors.